About the Dot Live Experience Podcast

 Switchboard happens to allow you to connect with multiple destinations at once, which is called Multistreaming.
 Switchboard was one of the first companies to enable users to do this.
 And, despite how technical or complicated it might sound, doing so isn't all that difficult.
 In fact, it just takes 3 simple steps to connect and go-live using Switchboard.

-A Quick Chat with Switchboard Co-Founder and CEO, Rudy Ellis
+A Quick Chat with Switchboard Live CEO, Rudy J. Ellis

 Rudy highlighted the simplicity and usability of Switchboard as his favorite features.
 It's one of the many that caught the eye of some of the big companies Switchboard has managed events for over the years.
 Those include, but are not limited to Dick Clark Productions, Monster Energy, Harley Davidson, Dell Computers, Barstool Sports, and more.